snowplow-incubator/cla-bot/README.md

 ## Copyright and license

-The Snowplow CLA Bot is copyright 2018-2022 Snowplow Analytics Ltd.
+The CLA Bot is copyright 2018-2022 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0][license]** (the "License");
 you may not use this software except in compliance with the License.